ahmadseleem/linter-ruby-reek/README.md

 ## LRR: A neat Linter for Ruby files.

-¶¶ This plugin *seriously* Works fine with reek! ¶¶

 Using *Reek* Ruby gem: a tool that examines Ruby classes, modules and methods.

 ∑ ∑ Reports any code SMELLS it detects. ∑ ∑